Alperen Şengün: 2024–25 season: First All-Star and playoff appearance

-2025–26 season
+2025–26 season: Second All-Star appearance

 In the opening night game against the Oklahoma City Thunder, Şengün recorded a season-high 39 points, along with 11 rebounds, seven assists, two steals, and a career-high five made three-pointers.
-Despite his standout performance, the Rockets lost to the defending champions in a double overtime thriller.
-Over a four-game stretch, Şengün became the youngest center in NBA history to reach 50 career games with at least 20 points, five rebounds, and five assists.
-He also recorded the longest streak of five or more assists to start a season by a center aged 23 or younger in league history.
+Over a four-game stretch, Şengün became the youngest center in NBA history to reach 50 career games with at least 20 points, five rebounds, and five assists, and recorded the longest streak of five or more assists to start a season by a center aged 23 or younger.

-On 14 November 2025, Şengün recorded 25 points, 10 rebounds, nine assists, two steals, three blocks, and four three-pointers in a game against the Portland Trail Blazers.
-He became the youngest player in NBA history to reach or exceed those statistical marks in a single game. Şengün also joined Nikola Jokić as the only two centers in NBA history to record at least five assists in each of the first 11 games of a season.

-Through the first 11 games of the season, Şengün averaged 22.4 points, 10.2 rebounds, 7.4 assists, and 1.4 steals per game, while shooting 50.3 percent from the field and a career-high 45.9 percent from three-point range.
-With contributions from both Kevin Durant and Şengün, the Rockets averaged 125.5 points per game and led the league with a 124.5 offensive rating.